 This list of examples is not exhaustive.
 The Italian Competition Authority has investigated in several instances unilateral conduct by dominant undertakings in the pharmaceutical sector.
-In its recent decision of 11 January 2012 (Case A431 - Ratiopharm/Pfizer), the Italian Competition Authority fined Pfizer Italia Srl €10.6 million for alleged abusive conduct aimed at preventing or delaying competitors' production and commercialisation of the generic version of prostglandins after patent coverage had expired.
+In its recent decision of 11 January 2012 (Case A431 - Ratiopharm/Pfizer), the Italian Competition Authority fined Pfizer Italia Srl €10.6 million for alleged abusive conduct aimed at preventing or delaying competitors' production and commercialisation of the generic version of prostaglandins after patent coverage had expired.
+On 2 September 2012 the Administrative Court of Lazio annulled such decision (see 'Update and trends').